Think Solar Streetlights Can’t Be Smart? Here’s How the Best Ones Work

 • Full brightness only when activity is detected

-• During cloudy days, system adjusts output to conserve battery
+• During cloudy days, output can adapt to conserve battery

 Connectivity in Smart Solar Street Lights